 The following products do not calculate the CPU x cores of the hardware in place: Workstation, Small Business Server, Enterprise Desktop.

 A Dual Core processor has two physical processors embedded in a single dye sharing a single bus.
 Although the bus is shared, the CPU has in fact two physical processors.
 As such, a server having a single Dual-Core processor has two physical processors, and therefore requires one license for 1-2 CPU.
 When a server has two Dual Core processors (which yields four physical processors), a single license for 4 CPU is required.

-Current and future multi-core processers that have more than two cores (e.g. 4, 8, 16 and beyond) require a license that supports the total number of physical processors (or cores) in the server.
-For example, a server with two quad core processors (equating to eight physical processors) will require an 8 CPU license.
+Current and future multi-core processers that have more than two cores (e.g. 4, 8, 16 and beyond) require a license that supports the total number of physical cores in the server.
+For example, a server with two quad core processors (equating to eight) will require an 8 CPU license.